dcm4che-dockerfiles/logstash-dcm4chee/README.md

 #### `HASHTREE_FILE`

-Path of the file where the fingerprint of the previous audit message is stored.
+Path of the file where the fingerprint of the previous audit message is stored. **Attention:** You have to mount the file or parent directory to a volume or host directory to avoid to start a new hash tree on every re-creation of the container.
+The file (or parent directory) must be writable by the logstash user of the container (uid=1000).
 Default value is `/usr/share/logstash/data/filter-hashtree`.

 #### `HASHTREE_METHOD`